-This is the poem that was short listed for the Paragram Poetry Prize – I’m delighted to say I’ve been invited to Covent Garden to read this poem and the long listed ‘Hobgoblin Trees’ 😀
+This is the poem that was short listed for the Paragram Poetry Prize in 2013- I was invited to Covent Garden to read both this and the long listed ‘Hobgoblin Trees’ – tonight I’m posting it for dVerse, where we have Kelly behind the bar.
+Kelly’s asked us about scents that linger, so this poem is, I believe, fitting the criteria.

 the fragrance of his shaving gel.